sachinlim/discord-bot/README.md

 ## Prerequisites

-The Bot is created using Python 3.10 and requries a few modules to be installed.
+The Bot is created using Python 3.10 and requires a few modules to be installed.

 Installing using `pip`